 After some free time at the Tower, you have two options.
 First, you can walk back to the minibus with your guide and drive to Broadway village.
 Second, you can take the Cotswold Way trail and head to Broadway on foot.

-Thanks to the lovely Anila from Scottish-Pakistani travel bloggers Scotistani, check out this fabulous video, which shows you the first part of our Cotswolds Trails & Villages tour – including the visit the Broadway Tower!
+Thanks to the lovely Anila from Scottish-Pakistani travel bloggers Scotistani, check out this fabulous video, which shows you the first part of our Cotswolds Walks & Villages tour – including the visit the Broadway Tower!

 Want more villages and less walking?
 Try our ‘Cotswolds in a Day tour’ instead.